Thank you for sharing your expertise and your insights with the developer community.

 Proof-read your article.
 Then proof-read it again.

-Some authors write quickly so they can get their ideas down on paper.
-Others authors do all their research before they write a single word.
+Some contributors write quickly so they can get their ideas down on paper.
+Other contributors do all their research before they write a single word.

 Read your article over again.
 Then read it out loud.
 You'll be amazed at the little errors, misspellings, and awkward phrases you catch.